createIt@ARTSgarage

 createIT@ARTSgarage image

-createIt@ARTSgarage in-person programming was paused during the Covid pandemic, and has not be restarted.
-The mailing list is now used to contact educators about interesting professional opportunities and to notify them when free yarns are available for use in their classes.
+createIt@ARTSgarage in-person programming was paused during the Covid pandemic and has not resumed.
+The mailing list is currently used to contact educators about interesting professional opportunities and to notify them when free yarns are available for use in their classes.

 CreateIt@ARTSgarage offers all educators - teaching artists, classroom teachers, museum educators, docents - an opportunity to nurture our own creativity through collaborative work, and to explore how our mutual discoveries can influence our teaching practices.
 We apply accessARTS learning strategies using the fiber arts as our vehicle of expression - working with simple processes and materials on hand in Cameron’s studio.
 These peer-to-peer sessions are free of charge and are offered in a spirit of celebratory sharing.
 Each session is limited to 10 participants. createIt seminars are for educators only.
 These seminars are free, but you must pre-register in response to an invitation sent by email 3-4 weeks before a session.
 Join the createIt mailing list on our contact page.